 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
 Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance in accordance with state law. - 9.
 Have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 10.
 Be at least 18 years of age. - 11.
 Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree. - 12.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 13.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 14.
-Have a valid driver's license if the operation of a vehicle is necessary to provide Community Participation Support. - 15.
-Comply with Department standards related to provider qualifications.
+Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; - •The nature and requirements of the job; and - •The performance of individualized risk assessments.